 Sustainability, Quality, and Functional Design: Yohann Reveals The Important Principles that Differentiate the Brand in its Highly Competitive Marketplace

-Basel, Switzerland, Nov.
-13, 2023 (GLOBE NEWSWIRE) -- Yohann, a premium manufacturer of fine Apple Accessories, is proud to reveal the important principles that have helped to differentiate its natural, locally grown wood products, such as iPad Stands, iPhone Stands, Headphone Stands, MacBook stands, and iPhone & Apple Watch Charging Stations, and earn the brand a devoted customer base despite its position in a highly competitive marketplace.
+Basel, Switzerland – Yohann, a premium manufacturer of fine Apple Accessories, is proud to reveal the important principles that have helped to differentiate its natural, locally grown wood products, such as iPad Stands, iPhone Stands, Headphone Stands, MacBook stands, and iPhone & Apple Watch Charging Stations, and earn the brand a devoted customer base despite its position in a highly competitive marketplace.

 With Yohann looking forward to its tenth anniversary in 2024, the brand wanted to look back at its beautiful success story and reiterate the 4 key areas: design, materials, craftsmanship, and sustainability, that have led to its international success and are the reasons why, today, Yohann continues to position itself against the mainstream mass market through its unwavering commitment to exceptional design and quality.